chuoichien/CachedObject/README.md

 static public final long CACHED_TYPE_READ_ONCE = -1L;
 static public final long CACHED_TYPE_FOREVER = 0L;
 or
-define a time as you need in milisecond
+define a time as you need in millisecond
 ```

 #Load a object arrays